BroadcomMFD/bridge-for-git-explorer/README.md

 2. Navigate to the **Bridge for Git Mapping Activity** section.

+3. Scroll through the operations for the mapping and optionally right+click and select **View Operation Details** for a particular entry.

+   If there are any errors with the operation, the details will provide you with actionable information.

-3. Check the status of the repository.
+4. Check the status of the repository.

    If the added element is in the repository already, you can pull the element back to your cloned repository.